hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

+## Main Chapters

-## Argument by historians
+### Argument by historians

-In the literature surrounding the rise of travel and tourism by pilgrims, the bakufu and daimyo are represented as being against travel,

-The reasons for this are argued to be because travel could interfere with the farmer's agricultural production, to which both the bakufu and daimyo's finances were directly tied, and travelling expenses meant money would be leaving the region (Blacker 1984, Traganou 2004, Vaporis 1994).
-Moving beyond economic reasons, there is also the argument that the pilgrimage itself posed a threat to bakufu's authority (Traganou 2004), and the "harassing restrictions" imposed by daimyo were because they viewed the peasant's travel as "frivolous, useless, extravagant and immoral", and neglection of the peasant's "proper duty" ( #Blacker_1984 , 604).
+In much of the literature on travel during the Edo period there is an overall perception that the bakufu and daimyo held a position against pilgrimage, wishing to restrict unnecessary movement of the peasants ( #Kanzaki_1995, #Vaporis_2012, #Watkins_2008), particularly of restrictive of women  #Nenzi_2004).
+While many do not ask why the bakufu might be against pilgrimage, some argue that is economically based (Blacker 1984, Traganou 2004, Vaporis 1994).
+They explain that this is because travel could interfere with the farmer's agricultural production, to which both the bakufu and daimyo's finances were directly tied.
+In addition, travelling expenses meant money would be leaving the region.
+Besides these economic reasons, there is also the argument that the pilgrimage itself posed a threat to bakufu's authority (Traganou 2004), and the "harassing restrictions" imposed by daimyo were because they viewed the peasant's travel as "frivolous, useless, extravagant and immoral", and neglection of the peasant's "proper duty" ( #Blacker_1984 , 604).

-In the many articles on travel in the Edo period there is an overall perception that the bakufu and daimyo held a position against pilgrimage, wishing to restrict unnecessary movement ( #Kanzaki_1995, #Vaporis_2012, #Watkins_2008), particularly of women  #Nenzi_2004).
-While none openly ask the question of why, some do reference economic and social factors.
+Vaporis as well references hard evidence on what the authorities thought of the peasants undertaking pilgrimage.
+These statements are from only single individuals and therefore may not reflect the majority of opinions and overall stance of the bakufu.

 However, the actual situation at the barriers and actions of the authorities in response to growing peasant pilgrimage reveals their tolerance of travel and flexibility of the system.
+Vaporis describes the many cases of laxity where checkpoint officials allowed passage for peasants without permits or letting slide permit related offenses.
+What are we to make of this apparent paradox?

 In Vaporis's study of the road barriers the travel permit system of the Tokugawa period, he challenges the idea that the authorities fully controlled the peasants' movements, and argues that the peasants found ways to circumvent the barriers.
 Vaporis argues against accepting a "legalistic interpretation of Tokugawa Japan" (6), as doing so overestimates the state's authority and incorrectly represents peasants as immobile, with their movements severely restricted and strictly inspected at barriers.
 His conclusion is that despite the intention of the authorities, the *sekisho* barriers did not significantly impede peasant travelers (ibid, 7)

-Vaporis as well references hard evidence on what the authorities thought of the peasants undertaking pilgrimage.

-These statements are from only single individuals and therefore may not reflect the majority of opinions and overall stance of the bakufu.
-Taking the perspective of the historians above and assuming that the bakufu were against peasant pilgrimage, then why would they not have taken steps to restrict it?
-By examining the bakufu's possible motives might reveal their position towards travel.

-At the same time, Vaporis describes the many cases of laxity where checkpoint officials allowed passage for peasants without permits or letting slide permit related offenses.
-What are we to make of this apparent paradox?

-There are religious, economic, and social factors that surround the promotion of pilgrimage and its subsequent increase, yet the position of the authorities has been against pilgrimage in spite of those factors.
+The position of the authorities has been against pilgrimage in spite of its popularity.

-%%but none of them would have been possible had the authorities not been so lax with letting pilgrims travel %% Vaporis describes some of the social factors, alluding that because pilgrimage was seen as a rite of passage and worshiping at shrines such as Ise were connected to the Emperor's authority, restricting pilgrimage could have negative repercussions for them.
+Vaporis describes some of the social factors, alluding that because pilgrimage was seen as a rite of passage and worshiping at shrines such as Ise were connected to the Emperor's authority, restricting pilgrimage could have negative repercussions for them.
 However, Vaporis does not clearly state these as being the reason behind bakufu's laxity.
 While the religious aspects of pilgrimage may played a part in softening the perspective of some authorities towards it, I argue that it does not fully explain.

 benevolent ruler position held by the bakufu authorities, which the daimyo largely followed (REF).

-## Tokugawa's governance
-The image of Tokugawa bakufu is often portrayed as authoritarian, with "squeezing of the peasants" and limiting all their freedom (REF), however recent historians have presented a different perspective.

-Position of authorities: benevolent ruler, desire to manage not domineer

-- Policies in place, but actual implementation of them up to the person in charge.
-- Soft rules that can adapt to circumstances.

-While #Gordon_2003 and #Tanimoto_2019  argue that the Confucian concept of benevolence was not popular in the seventeenth century, pointing out the authoritarian "squeezing of the peasants". in some instances, such as civil engineering infrastructure, the economic interests of the authorities and the common people likely overlapped  #Tanimoto_2019 .

-as I argued in paper on the rice tax (Hall 2022), the fact that the authorities left the peasants with a surplus reflects their priority of managing the economy and regional prosperity.
-Perhaps what benevolence represents the idea that if the people are prosperous, those ruling them will also be part in this prosperity.
-This observation that the government is concerned with the well-being of the lower class is also reflected in Bizen's example of a benevolent ruler by John Hall ( #Hall_1966 1966).
-Hall argues that that Mitsumasa of the Bizen province provides "one of the best examples of the successful daimyo of the Tokugawa age" (ibid, 403) and this type of administration was typical of of the larger daimyo during the Tokugawa period (ibid, 410).
-Hall also points out that "The Tokugawa bakufu had led the way in drawing upon the concepts of Confucianism and seeking ideological justification for its regime in the claims of benevolent government" (ibid, 403).
-More specific example of that government's political stance can be seen in Paramore's research ( #Paramore_2012 2012) on changes in governance that occurred during the later half of Tokugawa period.
-Refuting the arguments that Neo-Confucian political concepts encouraged authoritarianism, he argues that governmental changes were usually designed to open up the decision making process to more people, and can be seen as "an attempt to generate more socially engaged, inclusive, and responsive governance" (ibid, 27).

-This argument against the idea that the Tokugawa government was top-down and authoriatian
-#### Leaving peasants with surplus
-In my previous research ( #Hall_2022), I argued that the position of the shogunate was focused on keeping a balanced rice market, and to that end they intentionally left a surplus of rice with the peasants.
-I believe this to be an example of their underlying economic motivations.
-Therefore, if the pilgrimage of the peasants had a positive economic impact, and as long as those peasants paid their rice tribute, they would be more inclined to allow it, making changing to keep in within the confines that prevented economic harm to the region (**as one historian mentions)** than to spend more effort and money into micromanaging.
-Indeed, the majority of peasants traveled in their free time after their farmer's responsibilities were fulfilled (REF).

-Indeed, Vaporis notices the regulations dealing with pilgrimage have to do with economic reasons, though he fails to make the statement that

-## Economic gains of pilgrimage
-#### Negative effects of pilgrimage
-Looking at the reasons the authorities might have to be against pilgrimage.
+#### Vaporis

 Perhaps the most persuasive argument that would explain the authorities desire to restrict or ban pilgrimage is of an economic origin.
 Vaporis explains how travelling into other regions meant that money leaving the domain caused concern for the ruler.
 For example, when the Kaga domain restricted pilgrimage to a popular Kyoto shrine, they claimed it was to "stem the outflow of precious domain resources like gold and silver" ( #Vaporis_1994, 202).